-The Competition Act contains several civil price maintenance provisions that, generally speaking, allow the Competition Bureau (or private parties in some instances with leave from the Tribunal) to seek Competition Tribunal remedies where: a supplier has influenced a customer (or reseller) to increase its prices; there has been a refusal to deal (or discrimination) based on low pricing policy; or a supplier has been induced to refuse to supply based on a person’s low pricing policy.
+The Competition Act contains several civil “resale price maintenance” provisions that, generally speaking, allow the Competition Bureau (or private parties in some instances with leave from the Tribunal) to seek Competition Tribunal remedial orders.

-In particular, under section 76 of the Competition Act, the following are “reviewable practices” (i.e., civil matters) subject to remedial orders by the Competition Tribunal:
+In particular, under section 76 of the Competition Act, the following are “reviewable practices” (i.e., civil matters):

-1. For a supplier of goods or services to influence a customer, or another person to whom a product comes for resale, to raise its prices (or discourage the reduction of prices) and competition is adversely affected;
+1. For a supplier of goods or services to influence a customer or reseller to raise its prices (or discourage the reduction of prices) and competition is adversely affected;

 2. To refuse to supply goods or services to a person, or otherwise discriminate against them, based on their low pricing policy and competition is adversely affected; or